Elliptical Machines for 5K Race Training

 The first elliptical exercise machine was introduced in 1995 by Larry D. Miller for the company Precor, which continues to make high-end machines to this day.
 Miller filmed a runner in motion and translated that movement into a machine that mimics the elliptical movement.

 Elliptical exercise machines utilize foot pedals that move along an elliptical pattern.
 This design has the advantage of low impact to the legs and lower back, making it a safer alternative to other cardio workouts.
 Elliptical machines can also help develop increased fitness on non-running, or recovery, days.
-“Cross-training helps you stay mentally fresh, as well as working muscle groups you don’t normally use,” said Derick Williamson, a senior coach with Carmichael Training Systems in a 2010 interview on the website Cooking Light.
+“Cross-training helps you stay mentally fresh, as well as working muscle groups you don’t normally use,” said Derick Williamson, a senior coach with Carmichael Training Systems in an interview on the website Cooking Light.

 There are three styles of elliptical machines, classified by where the drive is located.
 The original machines were rear-drive, with the gears located at the back of the unit.
 Next, front-drive machines came on the scene.
 Today, most elliptical machines feature a center-drive design.
 Some manufacturers offer machines that can be adjusted in various ways to enhance the quality of the workout.